Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous

 **Intervention**: As a bonus action you can target a point you can see and call upon help from the divine.
 At the start of your next turn a beam of light strikes in a 20 foot radius, centered on your point.
 All allies within the effect heals 2d8 + prodiciency bonus.
-All enemies takes 2d8 + proficiency bonus radiant damage.
-Once this action is used, it cannot be used again until 60 seconds pass.
-Whenever you heal a target, the cooldown goes down by 12 seconds.
+All enemies takes 2d8 radiant damage.
+You can use this action a mnumber of times equal to your proficiency bonus before you must finish a long rest.

 **Harmony**: Whenever you heal a creature, you can spend one mana to heal the maximum amount of hit points possible.